Tour Frank Lloyd Wright’s Usonian House on the campus of Florida Southern College during your next visit to Lakeland.

 You may be surprised to learn that Florida Southern College in Lakeland, FL is home to the largest collection of structures designed by famed architect Frank Lloyd Wright – 13 structures to be exact.
-The Usonian House was the last structure built and it is adjacent to the college’s Sharp Family Tourism and Education Center (the school’s visitor center).
+The Usonian House is the last structure built and is adjacent to the college’s Sharp Family Tourism and Education Center (the school’s visitor center).

 Frank Lloyd Wright Usonian House

 Frank Lloyd Wright designed the Usonian House in 1939 as one of twenty faculty houses.
 Usonia refers to the architect’s vision for the United States, including the planning of cities and buildings.
 USONIA – United States of North America and therefore Usonian refers to the residential portion of this vision.